JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl).

-[`setcolor`](@ref) and [`sethue`](@ref) will apply a single solid or transparent color to new graphics.
+[`setcolor`](@ref) and [`sethue`](@ref) will apply a single color to all new graphics.

-[`setblend`](@ref) will apply a smooth transition between two or more colors to new graphics.
+[`setblend`](@ref) will apply a smooth transition between two or more colors to all new graphics.

-[`setmesh`](@ref) will apply a color mesh to new graphics.
+[`setmesh`](@ref) will apply a color mesh to all new graphics.

-The difference between the [`setcolor`](@ref) and [`sethue`](@ref) functions is that [`sethue`](@ref) doesn't change alpha opacity (transparency), so you can change the hue without changing the current alpha opacity (transparency) value.
+The difference between the [`setcolor`](@ref) and [`sethue`](@ref) functions is that [`sethue`](@ref) doesn't change the current alpha opacity (transparency), so you can change the current color without changing the current alpha opacity (transparency) value.

 Named colors, such as "gold", or "lavender", can be found in